 Garage conversions plus home renovations

 When our contractors convert your garage in to a home addition, that might not be all the home renovations that you need.
 Sometimes expanding the home in to what used to be your garage can allow for lots of other interior renovations to integrate and complement the garage conversion.
 We'll focus on a case like that on this page.
-(Another very common extra need is for the construction of some other covered parking- like a new garage or carport- which we would be happy to also set up for you.)
+(Another very common issue is a need for the construction of some other covered parking- like a new garage or carport- as shown in this example: conversion plus new garage & more.)

 While the most popular use for the converted garage is a bedroom (or even a studio apartment), living rooms are also common.
 Imagine starting with a typical 2-car garage, then raising the ceiling to convert it to a cozy living room.

 You'd never know that the big windows replaced the opening for the garage doors.
 On the left, a central feature of this living room converted from a garage is the built-in fireplace with inlaid tile.